Sillosuchus: Description

-The individual of Sillosuchus to which the original specimen belonged had an estimated length of about 3 m.
-However, other remains could possibly indicate that it could grow much larger, up to 9 to 10 m in length.
-If these fossils are properly attributed, they would indicate that Sillosuchus was among the largest terrestrial pseudosuchians (crocodilian-line archosaurs).
+Sillosuchus was among the largest terrestrial pseudosuchians (crocodilian-line archosaurs).

 Sillosuchus had several unique features compared to its relatives.
 The neck and back vertebrae had large excavations or pockets on the side, an unusual trait that assisted paleontologists in assigning the giant cervical vertebra to Sillosuchus rather than Saurosuchus.
 The left and right ischia (rear-pointing hip bones) were short and fused to each other.
 They were also flattened in a dorsoventral (top-to-bottom) direction, unlike the case in most other reptiles in which they were flattened in a mediolateral (side-to-side) direction.
 Otherwise, the hip is practically identical to that of Effigia and Shuvosaurus (also sometimes known as "Chatterjeea").